NanheRoad/ESP32-PaperPad/README.md

 # ESP32 E-Paper Weather Display

 This is a weather display powered by a wifi-enabled ESP32 microcontroller and a 7.5in E-Paper (aka E-ink) display.
-Current and forecasted weather data is obtained from the OpenWeatherMap API.
+Weather data comes from the Chinese Meteorological Administration API.
 A sensor provides the display with accurate indoor temperature and humidity.

 <p float="left">
   <img src="showcase/assembled-demo-raleigh-front.jpg" />